NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

 This program operates only on single channel (grayscale) images.
-Multi-channel images need to first be converted to grayscale or a single channel should be extracted (otherwise the first channel will be picked quietly).
+Multi-channel images need to first be converted to grayscale or a single channel should be extracted with ``gdal_translate`` (otherwise the first channel will be picked quietly).

 .. _entrypoints:

-Entry Points
+Entry points
 ~~~~~~~~~~~~

 The ``parallel_stereo`` tool is written in Python, and invokes